raphaellepuschitz/SVG-World-Map/README.md

 }

 function myCustomDate(date) {
-    var currentDay = date; // Callback for the current date (e.g. day, month, year) from the Time Control module ...
+    var currentDay = date; // Callback for the current date (e.g. day, month, year) from the Time Controls ...
 }
 ```